Equivariant Hodge theory and noncommutative geometry

-We show that one can recover the equivariant topological $K$-theory $K_M(X)$, as defined in \cites{atiyah1969equivariant,segal1968equivariant}, from the dg-category $\Perf(X/G)$.
+If $G$ is the complexification of a compact Lie group $M$ as above, we show that one can recover the equivariant topological $K$-theory of the underlying complex analytic space $K_M(X^{an})$, as defined in \cites{atiyah1969equivariant,segal1968equivariant}, from the dg-category $\Perf(X/G)$.

 The first ingredient is the recent construction by A. Blanc of a topological $K$-theory spectrum $K^{top}(\cA)$ for any dg-category $\cA$ over $\bC$ \cite{blanc2012topological}.
 Blanc constructs a Chern character natural transformation $\op{ch} : K^{top}(\cA) \to HP(\cA)$, shows that $\op{ch} \otimes \bC$ is an equivalence for $\Perf$ of a finite type $\bC$-scheme, and conjectures this property for any smooth and proper dg-category $\cA$.
-We show that $\op{ch} \otimes \bC$ is an isomorphism for all categories of the form $\Perf(\Y)$, where $\Y$ is a smooth DM stack or a smooth quotient stack.
+We show that $\op{ch} \otimes \bC$ is an isomorphism for all categories of the form $\Perf(\Y)$, where $\Y$ is a smooth DM stack or a smooth quotient stack admitting a semi-complete KN stratification.
 In fact, we expect that this ``lattice conjecture" should hold for a much larger class of dg-categories, such as the categories $D^b(\X)$ for any finite type $\bC$-stack and $\operatorname{Perf}(X/G)$ for any quotient stack.
-Following some ideas of Thomason in \cite{thomason1988equivariant}, we next construct a natural ``topologization'' map $\rho_{G,X} : K^{top}(\Perf(X/G)) \to K_M(X)$ for any smooth $G$-quasiprojective scheme $X$ and show:
+Following some ideas of Thomason in \cite{thomason1988equivariant}, we next construct a natural ``topologization'' map $\rho_{G,X} : K^{top}(\Perf(X/G)) \to K_M(X^{an})$ for any smooth $G$-quasiprojective scheme $X$ and show: